UoMResearchIT/Actions/.github/PULL_REQUEST_TEMPLATE/new_action.md

 Here's a few things to think about when writing a PR:
 -->

 - [ ] Is this fixing an issue?
 If so, please `#ref` its ID.
 This helps a lot!
+(Note that an issue is _not_ required for submitting a new action.)

-- [ ] What do you think this PR does?
+- [ ] What do you think this action does?
 We can see what it _actually_ does by reading the code, but it's very helpful to have a short description of what you _intend_ it to do.

+- [ ] Have you considered whether there is an existing action by some other reasonably-trusted party to do this?

 - [ ] If you can, `@` mention someone to review the code at least in the first instance.
+      Or, if you have permission, just directly request a review from them.

 - [ ] Do you have new bash scripts in your PR?
 Did you remember to mark them as executable?